 Referencesarchitectureinberlin, The Architect's Newspaper, A|N Blog

-From the architect.
+Text description provided by the architects.
 In April of 2010 the architecture community gathered to protect one of the many at risk postmodern buildings of the 1980s.

 The new owners of the Kreuzberg Tower by John Hejduk drew negative attention from notable architects when they began altering the building’s façade.
 The Kreuzberg Tower’s façade has now been restored, and the attention it received reflects on its postmodern history, and the prominence of its important designer.